Easy bake melting moments are a quick and simple bake. We’ve filled ours with buttercream and passion fruit curd for a sharp twist.

-- 125 ml milk full fat preferably
+- 125 ml milk - full fat preferably

 - 2 tbsp plain flour

-- 125 g unsalted butter softened
+- 125 g unsalted butter - softened

-- 4 tbsp passion fruit curd
+- 4 tbsp fruit curd

-Chill the biscuits for about 20 minutes in the fridge before baking so they hold their shape in the oven.
+- Chill the biscuits for about 15 minutes in the fridge before baking so they hold their shape in the oven.
 Bake at 180C (160C fan) for about 12 minutes.
 You want them only to be a pale golden colour.
 Let rest on baking tray for 5 minutes before removing to cool completely on a wire rack.

-Once the flour mixture has cooled, beat together the butter and sugar until pale and fluffy.
+- Once the flour mixture has cooled, beat together the butter and sugar until pale and fluffy.
 Add the flour mixture and continue to beat until light and creamy.
-Add half of the passion fruit curd and continue to beat together.
+Add half of the fruit curd and continue to beat together.

-Finally, take half the biscuits and add a small amount of the remaining passion fruit curd either with a spoon or piping bag.
+- Finally, take half the biscuits and add a small amount of the remaining fruit curd either with a spoon or piping bag.
 On the other half of the biscuits pipe the filling.
 Once all biscuits are topped place them together, one half filling and the other half passion fruit curd.
+Serve.

 - These biscuits have a short shelf life and should be eaten within a couple of days, otherwise they loose their crispness and become soft.